tscircuit/linting/README.md

 # @tscircuit/linting

-Common code conventions make coding easier, especially when those convetions are standardized across projects.
+Common code conventions make coding easier, especially when those conventions are standardized across projects.

 tscircuit has strict conventions available for projects that are becoming